aayanaqdas/member_management_app/readme.md

 # Member Management Application

 This is a Flask-based web application for managing members of an organization.
-The application allows users to add, edit, delete, and filter members, as well as import and export member data using Excel files.
+The application is responsive and allows users to add, edit, delete, and filter members, as well as import and export member data using Excel files.
 It also includes user authentication and role-based access control.

+I built this app for someone who wanted a simple web application where they could have an overview of their member information and track payment statuses aswell as import/export excel files.
+I took on this project because it was a great learning opportunity for me.

 ## Technologies and languages used: